BGI-Qingdao/Symbiont-Screener/README.md

 ### How to finetune parameters ?

-* the ngs depth parameters
+* The ngs depth parameters

 Here are the most important parameters that you shall check.